act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 ## Assumptions

 - This rule assumes that the `role` attribute is used to provide an ARIA [semantic role][] to the elements.
 If it is used for other purposes, this rule shouldn't be used.
 - This rule assumes that elements with a `role` attribute have their intended structure and relationship conveyed through some sort of presentation.
-If it is not the case, it is possible to fail this rule while still satisfying [Succes Criterion 1.3.1 Info and Relationship][sc131].
+If it is not the case, it is possible to fail this rule while still satisfying [Success Criterion 1.3.1 Info and Relationship][sc131].
 - This rule assumes that the intended role of the element is not its [implicit role][].
-If no token is valid, User Agents will default to the [implicit role][] for the element; if that role is the intended one, it is possible to fail this rule but still satisfy [Succes Criterion 1.3.1 Info and Relationship][sc131].
+If no token is valid, User Agents will default to the [implicit role][] for the element; if that role is the intended one, it is possible to fail this rule but still satisfy [Success Criterion 1.3.1 Info and Relationship][sc131].

 ## Accessibility Support